Mohitsaroya/IceBreaker/README.md

-        __init__(self, title, width, height): Initializes a StartWindow object. draw_decorations(self): Draws decorative elements on the StartWindow. start_game(self): Closes the StartWindow to start the game. exit_game(self):Closes the StartWindow to exit the game.
+        __init__(self, title, width, height): Initializes a StartWindow object. draw_decorations(self): Draws decorative elements on the StartWindow. start_game(self): Closes the StartWindow to start the game. exit_game(self): Closes the StartWindow to exit the game.

 EndWindow(StartWindow):
     Represents the ending window of the game, inheriting from StartWindow.

     __init__(self, title, width, height, scoreboard): Initializes an EndWindow object. draw_scoreboard(self): Draws the scoreboard on the EndWindow. get_scoreboard_text(self): Generates the text for the scoreboard.